-Jon’s story about shooting the northern lights in Alberta
+Shooting the northern lights in Alberta

 I’ve yet to have such an experience.

-I tried taking northern lights photos in Iceland several times – and failed.
+I tried taking Northern Lights photos in Iceland several times – and failed.

 That isn’t to say it wasn’t a magical experience.
 I’ll remember it forever, even if I (and I assume I will) have more experiences with stronger aurora activity in the future.